 - If at any time the adopter can no longer care for the animal, THEY MUST immediately contact the HSCC.
 Any animal with a bite or aggression history must be evaluated by a licensed trainer before being accepted back, and at the discretion of HSCC.
 Any animals coming back to HSCC, must be up to date on all vaccinations and returned by the owner(s) who signed the contract.
 Adopter understands that they are not to give away nor take this animal to any other shelter or rescue.

-- HSCC requests a donation of $130 for
+- HSCC requests a donation of $350,00 for dogs and puppies.